anthonygore/vuex-undo-redo/README.md

 Vue.use(VuexUndoRedo);
 ```

-You must, of course, have a Vuex store installed.
-This Vuex store must implement a mutation `emptyState` which should revert the store back to the initial state e.g.:
+You must, of course, have the Vuex plugin installed as well, and it must be intalled before this plugin.
+You must also create a Vuex store which must implement a mutation `emptyState` which should revert the store back to the initial state e.g.:

 ```js
 new Vuex.Store({